benjamin051000/Obsidian-F22/🧠 ML/📙 Notes/Kernel Trick.md

 # Radial Basis Kernel
 ## aka RBF
 Projects data into an infinite-dimensional space.
+In infinite dimensions, we are guaranteed to have a hyperplane that separates features.

 $$K_{RBF}: \mathbb{R}^\infty \times \mathbb{R}^\infty \rightarrow \mathbb{R}, (x, y) |-> e^{-\gamma||x-y||^2} $$

 As gamma increases, the more similar two points are viewed.

-/backup
+Scikit-learn uses this kernel by default

+## Overfitting
+If we are guaranteed to have a hyperplane that separates features, [[Overfitting]] becomes a big issue.

+$$\phi_{RBF}: \mathbb{R}^D \rightarrow \mathbb{R}^\infty$$
+She showed an example where the data was linearly separable, but the model fit a non-linear curve, which is a red flag that it is overfitting.